kodarn/Sparsnas/README.md

 We do a quick implementation of the algorithm in an online c++ compiler/debugger environment, and when executing it we end up with "crc checksum: 0x1204" which matches the expected crc value.

 We can now go on to the next step in the analysis which is recording more data.
-Now since the sender and transmitter are of the Texas Instruments family CCxxxx, we use a usb hardware dongle called ["Yard Stick One"](https://greatscottgadgets.com/yardstickone/).
+Now since the sender and receiver are of the Texas Instruments family CCxxxx, we use a usb hardware dongle called ["Yard Stick One"](https://greatscottgadgets.com/yardstickone/).
 It consists of a CC1111 chip which can be controlled using the Python-library RfCat.

 To start doing this, we need to feed the things we have seen so far in the analysis into the CC1111-tranceiver.
 Here's how we do that: